 When it comes to children and travel, there are plenty of scenarios where letting them survive by themselves as teenagers can be a lot harder than it should be.

 Traveling with children is a tricky thing.
 There are logistical hurdles to deal with, cultural ones to navigate, and emotional ones to manage.
 Many parents have been reluctant to allow their children to travel solo.
-Yet, with the rise of online travel companies and services, there is no doubt that American families are traveling more than ever before.
+Yet, travel is becoming more popular and much more accessible to all.
+Airlines are reducing prices and you can even travel in style on a private jet without fractional ownership jet companies getting involved, as there are now private jets for hire.
+Plus, with the rise of online travel companies and services, there is no doubt that American families are traveling more than ever before.

 While plenty of people enjoy being on the road, not everyone finds it easy to travel alone.
 Some fear the unknown, others can’t say “No” to their friends, but there is one issue many people have when it comes to traveling with their children: fear of being judged for traveling alone.
 We know that some people have a hard time accepting that a child can travel alone, but it’s important to understand why parents feel this way.
 You also need to know the benefits of traveling alone, and it’s more important than ever for parents to let their children travel alone.